telerik/kendo-vscode-extensions/src/extension/README.md

 ## License

-This code is distributed under the terms and conditions of the [MIT license](LICENSE.md).
+This code is distributed under the terms and conditions of the Progress Software Corporation End User License Agreement for [Visual Studio Code Extensions](https://github.com/telerik/kendo-vscode-extensions/tree/master/src/extension/LICENSE.md).